 The Bose QuietComfort Ultra Earbuds Truly Wireless and the Devialet Gemini II True Wireless are both premium buds.
 The Bose are more comfortable, have a spatial audio feature to help give you a more immersive sound, and they have a better overall battery performance.
 They support aptX Adaptive, a Bluetooth codec that dynamically adapts to your content, giving you either lower latency or better sound quality.
 However, the Devialet is better built, which some users may prefer, and also has a better overall noise isolation performance.

 The Jabra Elite 10 True Wireless and the Devialet Gemini II True Wireless have different strengths.
 While both buds are comfortable and well-built, the Jabra support a spatial sound feature that can make your audio more immersive-sounding, and their continuous battery life is better, too.
-However, the Devialet have a slightly more neutral sound, which some users may prefer; their noise isolation performance is slightly better, and they support aptX codec for streaming higher quality audio than the default SBC codec.
+However, the Devialet have a slightly better noise isolation performance and support aptX codec for streaming higher-quality audio than the default SBC codec.
 They are a lot more expensive than the Jabra, though.

 The Devialet Gemini 2 have an oval-shaped face with silver accents and the manufacturer's logo off to one side.
 They come in two color variants: 'Iconic White' and 'Matte Black'.
 They also come in a more premium 'Gold' model that's produced in collaboration with the Paris Opera.
 This variant is more expensive and has 24-karat detailing.